Citizen Science and Chalk Stream Conservation

 The Talk

-Iona will explore the vital role that citizen science can play in conservation – and how everyone can get involved!
-Focusing on case studies from the Chilterns Chalk Streams Project, Iona will explain different monitoring techniques, and how they have been used to drive forward river restoration projects.
+Iona explored the vital role that citizen science plays in conservation – and how everyone can get involved!
+Focusing on case studies from the Chilterns Chalk Streams Project, Iona explained different monitoring techniques, and how volunteers can help to drive forward river restoration projects.
+For example, water vole populations are increasing along the river Chess – Iona showed the very cute photo below but she did mention that they are shy and rarely visible.